GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Related Works

 \textbf{Retrieval-based methods} typically compare a query image to a large database of geotagged images to infer the location of the query image \cite{hays2008im2gps, hays2015large}.
 The seminal work of IM2GPS first investigated planet-scale geo-localization via retrieval by computing similarities between hand-crafted features of the query image and a geotagged image database over 6 million images \cite{hays2008im2gps}.
 Recently Img2Loc \cite{zhou2024img2loc} leverages LVLMs, such as GPT-4V, extending the retrieval-based approach with retrieval augmented generation (RAG).
 After retrieving the most and least similar reference images to the query image, Img2Loc prompts an LVLM to geotag the query image.
 In this way, Img2Loc benefits from the Internet-scale multimodal corpus used to train LVLMs to infer image coordinates from visual cues.

 GeoCLIP \cite{vivanco2024geoclip} reformulated the retrieval-based approach as comparing the query image to GPS coordinates using CLIP-style contrastive learning, effectively opting for a reference database of GPS coordinates instead of geotagged images.
 Their design choice allows the network to accumulate visual information from multiple scenes associated with the same coordinates, in essence learning a representation of the location.
-Similar in spirit to Img2Loc, G3 \cite{jia2024g3} extends GeoCLIP's retrieval-based approach with RAG using LVMLs, such as GPT-4V.
+Similar in spirit to Img2Loc, G3 \cite{jia2024g3} extends GeoCLIP's retrieval-based approach with RAG using LVLMs, such as GPT-4V.
+Recognizing that LLMs struggle for specialized tasks, such as geolocalization \cite{campos2026gaea}, GeoReasoner \cite{li2024georeasoner} and GAEA \cite{campos2026gaea} have devised new approaches and training data to better leverage the powerful reasoning capabilities of LLMs for geo-localization.

-In GeoSURGE, we also used CLIP-style contrastive learning but propose to learn representations of geocells instead of GPS coordinates.
-This crucial design choice allows for more effective learning of geographies due to the low-dimensional nature of GPS, necessitating specialized learning components like Random Fourier Features in GeoCLIP.
-Our insight is substantiated by the benchmark performance gains over GeoCLIP while using the same resources like network backbones and data.
+In GeoSURGE, we also adopt CLIP-style contrastive learning but differ in how geographic representations are defined.
+Instead of embedding GPS coordinates as in GeoCLIP, we learn feature embeddings for geographic cells and train them jointly with image embeddings under a contrastive objective.
+This design avoids the limitations of low-dimensional GPS representations, which require specialized components such as Random Fourier Features in GeoCLIP.
+Empirically, this design choice leads to improved geo-localization performance compared to GeoCLIP while using the same backbone architectures and training data.

 \textbf{Hybrid Methods} aim to merge retrieval and classification to improve performance.
 [L]kNN use features derived from networks trained with a classification learning objective in their retrieval-based inference system \cite{vo2017revisiting}.
 In \cite{kordopatis2021leveraging} and \cite{astruc2024openstreetview}, a retrieval-within-geocell scheme is used to refine the predicted location of the query image inside the S2 geocell, using features trained via classification.
 PIGEOTTO \cite{haas2024pigeon} refines the predicted location of the query image through a hierarchical retrieval mechanism that examines both top-K geocells and clusters within these geocells.
 GeoSURGE can also be considered a hybrid as it is trained to match scene features with geographic features (i.e., retrieval) that represent geocells (i.e., classification).